Mechanical projects

 -

-Results & Interpretation: After running the simulation, the results are visualized and analyzed:
+Results & Interpretation: After running the simulation, the

 - Deformation Plot: A plot shows the exaggerated deformation of the frame, illustrating how it flexes under the load.